 One of the best ways to accumulate wealth is through investing.
 Is it any wonder that the richest Americans tend to be heavily invested in real estate and stocks?
 Since the Bush era tax cuts keep getting extended, investing in stocks has remained subsidized by the government.
 That's one of the reasons why people like Mitt Romney have a lower effective tax rate than the average taxpayer.

 Instead of complaining about how the rich are getting richer though, I try to emulate what they're doing by investing in stocks of my own.
-Even though I invest in stocks through my retirement accounts, I also took advantage of the Employer Stock Purchase Plan (ESPP) at my last company.
+Even though I invest in stocks through my retirement accounts, I also took advantage of the employee stock purchase plan (ESPP) at my last company.
 I worked there for four years and it wasn't until my third year that I was finally able to max out the plan.
 And as luck would have it, in that third year, our company was acquired by a larger one and the ESPP went away.

 Slow and Steady in an ESPP

-The reason companies sometimes require a 6 month holding period is because they want you to hold onto the stock.
+The reason companies sometimes require a six-month holding period is because they want you to hold onto the stock.
 They don't want you to buy and sell, they want you to buy and hold.
 But if you're like me and you don't hold many individual stocks, then you're going to want out as soon as possible.
-Initially, I was hesitant to contribute very much because of the 6 month holding period and the risk associated with it.
+Initially, I was hesitant to contribute very much because of the six-month holding period and the risk associated with it.

 But now that I'm older (by three years) and wiser, I see that even though there was some risk, there was a huge reward for that risk.
 Not only was I getting a 15 percent head start on the market but being able to take the lower offering period price (beginning or end) made the deal even sweeter.
 It was almost like I was gambling with a built-in advantage and whenever you have something like that you should take advantage of it.